capacitor-community/appcenter-sdk-capacitor/appcenter-shared/README.md

 enable(options: { enableFlag: boolean; }) => any
 ```

-Disable all services at runtime.
+Toggle all App Center services at runtime.
 When disabled, the SDK won't forward any information to App Center.

 | Param         | Type                                  |
 | ------------- | ------------------------------------- |